 Socio-Demographic Profile :

-Fig. 1: Education Level- The diagram shows that out of the 50 respondents 20 of them are having Bachelor’s Degree, 11 of them Master’s degree & very least that is 4 respondents were there who did not even complete their secondary level education.
+Fig. 1: Education Level- The diagram shows that out of the 50 respondents 20 of them are having Bachelor’s Degree, 11 of them Master’s degree and very least, that is, 4 respondents were there who did not even complete their secondary level education.

 Fig. 1: Education Level